 Self-care helps us find balance in life and work, especially when things seem like they’re getting out of control.
 This year has forced many of us to slow down, spend more time at home, and pause and reflect.
-Need a new Sunday routine to help you prepare for the week ahead?
-Use these self-care Sunday ideas to recharge for the week.
+Need a new Sunday routine to help you prepare for the week?
+Use these self-care Sunday ideas to recharge your mind and body.

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.
 Thanks for your support!

 Self-care Sunday Ideas Checklist

 - Create a luxe at-home day spa experience.

 - Plan your next dream vacation.

 - Treat yourself.

 - Have a busy schedule?
 Meal prep to save time.

 - Create actionable goals for the week.

 - Make a list of things hindering your growth.